 This ring light clips onto the front of back of pretty much any phone, allowing you to easily and discreetly fill any photo with

-Buy this Diyife phone ring light here, to improve your phone food photography
+Buy this mini clip-on ring light in the Fig & Fennel shop, to improve your phone food photography

 3. 5-in-1 diffuser/reflector